 Is there a bumper sticker or decal on your car that you wish to remove as though it was never there?
 Luckily, stickers and decals don’t last forever, even if they’re placed on your car’s paint.
 Eventually, whether you still like the sticker or not, it starts to fade and wear down.

-If you take the right steps, you can carefully remove a decal without causing damage to your car’s paint.
+If you take the right steps, you can carefully remove the sticker from your car without causing damage to your car’s paint.
 While there are a variety of products that can remove the adhesive and make the decal vanish, not all of them will leave your car’s paint unscathed.
 So, follow these steps closely to make sure your paint job stays protected.

 1. Clean It With Soapy Water